These Beach Hacks Will Make You Want to Pack up and Move to the Shore

 And for even more fun, freeze some water balloons!
 They will keep your goods cold and make for a refreshing beach activity later.

-4 – Keep the Sand Away (and the Kids Corralled) With a Fitted Sheet
+4) Keep the Sand Away With a Fitted Sheet

+It keeps the littles kids corralled, too.
 Pack a fitted sheet in your beach bag and anchor it down in the corners with coolers and bags.
 This will help keep the sand from blowing or being kicked on your sheet and beach gear.
-And as an added bonus, it can fence the little ones in a bit.

 Plastic bags are an easy and inexpensive way to keep your wet bathing suits and towels from getting everything else wet.
 And the opposite holds true – you can keep things dry as well!